The next Lecture will be on Sunday, 8th July, 7.00 pm.

-The 2016 programme is in the CALENDAR.
-The 2015 and previous years' lectures are also listed there.
+The 2017 and previous years' lectures are listed in the CALENDAR.

 The lectures and events are open to all, and are free.
 There are no subscriptions or membership requirements.